AdRoll/baker/README.md

 #### Inputs

-Baker inputs are defined using the `baker.InputDesc` struct.
+An input is described to baker by filling up a `baker.InputDesc` struct.
 The `New` function must return a `baker.Input` component whose `Run` function represents the hearth of the input.
 That function receives a channel where the data produced by the input must be